 |Lot / Batch / Process quality results only||SAP QM|

 We have found that the solution companies chose to implement is often one that combines SAP QM and LIMS.
 This gives the lab a user friendly interface (the LIMS), a place to store raw data and metadata as well as access to all the features and functions a LIMS offers to manage the lab, processes, instruments, inventory, etc. At the same time, the quality and manufacturing personnel get what they need in the SAP QM side.
 The exception to this is when a large, global organization that has SAP deployed worldwide decides that having two platforms (i.e. LIMS and SAP) is not cost effective and that the features and benefits of a LIMS are not that critical to their manufacturing operation and hence the company.
 In this situation, SAP QM is deployed and may even displace a currently implemented LIMS.

-Now this is not to say that an integrated solution does not have its share of hiccups.
-One of the biggest is the question of which system is the “Master” and which is the “Slave” with respect to the specifications, test points, and test scheduling.
-In some companies the LIMS will be the penultimate repository of the specifications and testing information and results (i.e. the “Master”) and in others it will be SAP QM.
+Now, this is not to say that an integrated solution does not have its share of hiccups.
+One of the biggest is the question of which is the master system and which is subservient with respect to the specifications, test points, and test scheduling.
+In some companies, the LIMS will be the penultimate repository of the specifications and testing information and results (i.e., the master) and in others, it will be SAP QM.
 Either mechanism works.
 The decision is usually driven by company culture, departmental power (QA lab vs. manufacturing) and politics.
 The one thing you can count on in these situations is that the decision is rarely an easy one.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

 Tell us how you chose between implementing SAP QM or LIMS.
 Did you implement an integrated solution utilizing both?
-If you did, which system was the “Master” and which was the “Slave”?
+If you did, which system was the master system and which was subservient?